cybex-gmbh/transmorpher/README.md

 The class to transform images as well as the classes to convert images to different formats are interchangeable.
 This provides the ability to add additional image manipulation libraries or logic in a modular way.

-To add a class for image transformation, simply create a new class which implements the `TransformInterface`.
+To add a class for image transformation, create a new class which implements the `TransformInterface`.
 An example implementation can be found at `App\Classes\Intervention\Transform`.
 Additionally, the newly created class has to be specified in the `transmorpher.php` configuration file:

 ```php